thainnos/LICSTER/README.md

 # Licenses
 * OpenPLC is licensed under GPL-3.0
 * CubeMX generated code for STM32 is copyrighted by STMicroelectronics
-* MIT License is licensed under MIT License
+* ScadaLTS is licensed under MIT License